 We looked at the provider's records.
 These included two people's care records, which included care plans, health records, risk assessments and daily care records.
 We looked at two staff files, a sample of audits, satisfaction surveys, staff rotas, and policies and procedures.

-We asked the registered manager to send additional information after the inspection visit, including training records, annual survey report, activities schedules and some audits.
+We asked the registered manager to send additional information after the inspection visit, including training records, staff recruitment information and annual survey report.
 The information we requested was sent to us in a timely manner.

 Is the service safe?